 Andrew J. Fawbush is a Partner and the Co-Chair of the Executive Compensation and Employee Benefits Practice of Smith, Gambrell & Russell, LLP.

 Andrew J. Fawbush is a Partner and the Co-Chair of the Executive Compensation and Employee Benefits Practice of Smith Gambrell Russell LLP.
 He has more than 45 years of legal experience in the employee benefits, executive compensation and ERISA practice areas.
 He focuses on the treatment of executive compensation and employee benefits matters in M&A transactions, designing and implementing equity-based, employment, separation, deferred compensation, change in control and similar compensation arrangements, with respect to their executive officers and directors, advising boards of directors, compensation committees and employee benefit committees and fiduciaries on fiduciary duties and governance matters, designing, terminating and providing compliance guidance on employee pension and welfare plans.

 Mr. Fawbush is nationally recognized in the field of ERISA and employee benefits.
 He is ranked in Chambers USA-Employee Benefits & Executive Compensation.
 He was selected for inclusion in both the Florida Super Lawyers and New York Super Lawyers lists in Employee Benefits/ERISA, as one of The Best Lawyers in America® in the area of Employee Benefits, one of the Top Lawyers in Benefits Northeast Florida by Jacksonville Magazine and one of the “Top Employee Benefits Lawyers” by the International Bar Association.
 Mr. Fawbush has written and lectured on many aspects of executive compensation, ERISA and employee benefits and has served on the Advisory Board of the Journal of Retirement Planning.
 He has been recognized for exceptional pro bono service by the Supreme Court of Florida.

 Mr. Fawbush has been involved in many activities during his career.
-He was President, Employee Benefit Council of Northeast Florida in 1992, was a faculty member in the University of North Florida Certified Employee Benefits Specialist Program.
+He was President, Employee Benefit Council of Northeast Florida in 1992, and was a faculty member in the University of North Florida Certified Employee Benefits Specialist Program.